 Each candidate for this important ministry is to adhere to this formation process, as outlined in the Norms Governing the Liturgical Ministries.

 - Submit an application to The Institute for Catholic Formation.
 This application can be downloaded here.

 - Attend one face-to-face formation session in advance of receiving the authorization to serve (see list and links below)

-- Enroll in the online formation and complete the assigned tasks within LEAD, the online learning portal of The Leadership Institute.
+- Enroll in the online formation and complete the assigned tasks within LEAD, the online learning portal of The Institute for Catholic Formation.
 (Please note: Online access is not granted until the face-to-face formation is complete.
 Also, for those with limited computer access, offline formation workbooks are available).

 - Upon completion of the required formation, each candidate will be given a letter of authorization by the Bishop which will allow him or her to serve in their respective parishes for a period of three years.

-If your parish would like to host a face-to-face session, please email The Leadership Institute.
+If your parish would like to host a face-to-face session, please email The Institute for Catholic Formation.